 While receiving treatment, get copies of your imaging scans, lab test results, and other supporting information.
 All of these items can bolster your claim.

-There is no such thing as knowing too much about a crash.
+There is no such thing as knowing too much about a collision.
 From the beginning, collect as much information as you can.
 This includes the driver’s name and insurance company, license plate numbers, date and location of the crash, and photographs of the scene, property damage, and your injuries.